 Like the nuclear envelope/nuclear membrane, the endoplasmic sheets are also composed of two lipid bilayers as well as a lumen.
 The structure of this portion of the endoplasmic reticulum, including the curved regions at the membrane edges, is maintained by several proteins.
 A good example of this is the CLIMP63, a type II integral membrane protein.

 Through interactions achieved between charged coiled-coil domains, the CLIMP63 forms oligomers capable of acting as bridges between the membrane sheets.
 This, in turn, maintains a specific luminal distance.
-For instance, in the cells of animals, this distance is about 50nm.
+In the cells of animals, this distance is about 50nm.

 Depletion of this protein has been shown to reduce this distance to about 30nm (luminal distance) proving that it plays a role in maintaining the structure of endoplasmic sheets.